jmmather10/482-Furuta-Pendulum/README.md

   # Introduction
-The Furtua Pedulum otherwise kknows as the rotary inverted pendulum is a basic system to help exemplify a non-linear system that is
+The Furtua Pedulum otherwise knows as the rotary inverted pendulum is a basic system to help exemplify a non-linear system that is